-Wellness in mind, body, and spirit is important to your success at university.
-Health Services is staffed by trained service providers (family physicians, personal counselors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you.
+Wellness in mind, body and spirit is important to your success at university.
+Health Services is staffed by trained service providers (family physicians, personal counselors, registered nurses, psychologists, psychiatrists and wellness educators).
+The following are some of the services available to you.

-The student medical clinic provides primary medical care for all students.
-You can drop in for the dispensary, the lab, or a flu shot, or you can book an appointment for repeat immunizations, allergy shots, TB skin test, and more.
+The Student Medical Clinic provides primary medical care for all students.
+You can drop in for the dispensary, the lab or a flu shot, or you can book an appointment for repeat immunizations, allergy shots, a TB skin test and more.

 Mental Health Services provides holistic programming and services to help you to lead a healthier and more balanced life.
 You can access counselling services and support regardless of your concern, whether you’re experiencing difficulties adjusting to studying or university life, or dealing with depression and bothersome moods.

 For more information on the well-being services provided by Waterloo, contact Health Services.
-You can also visit Waterloo Aboriginal Education Centre (WAEC) for information on the cultural aspects of health.
+You can also visit the Waterloo Indigenous Education Centre (WISC) for information on the cultural aspects of health.